He applied to 20 of the best colleges and got a full ride to all of them

 Of those 20, he listed his top eight choices as: Harvard, Princeton, Northwestern, Yale, University of Pennsylvania, Stanford, Georgetown and Vanderbilt.

-Currently a senior at Mirabeau B. Lamar High School, Michael has been heavily involved in his school's debate team, mock trial and student government for years.
+Currently a senior at Mirabeau B. Lamar High School, Micheal has been heavily involved in his school's debate team, mock trial and student government for years.
 He has also volunteered for political campaigns, citing his interest to "the moment I saw Barack Obama get elected."

 He is set on majoring in political science, but is also considering a second degree in economics.

-Note: CORRECTION: An earlier version of this article misspelled Micheal Brown's first name.